 The perpetual inventory system involves tracking and updating inventory records after every transaction of goods received or sold through the use of technology.
-In perpetual inventory systems, a sale of a stock item increases cost of goods sold (COGS) and also is updated in accounting records to ensure that the number of goods in a store or in storage is accurately reflected in the inventory account.
+In perpetual inventory systems, a sale of a stock item increases the cost of goods sold (COGS) and also is updated in accounting records to ensure that the number of goods in a store or in storage is accurately reflected in the inventory account.

 The perpetual inventory system is a more robust system than the periodic inventory system, which is where a company undertakes regular audits of stock to update inventory information.
 These audits include regular physical inventory counts on a scheduled and periodic basis.
-The major difference between perpetual and periodic inventory systems is that the former has a system that updates inventory information in real-time while the latter uses a more manual process.
+The major difference between perpetual and periodic inventory systems is that the former has a system that updates inventory information in real time, while the latter uses a more manual process.

 Increased Usage of a Perpetual Inventory System

-Perpetual inventory systems in the past were not widely used, as it was difficult to record and process the large amounts of data quickly and accurately.
+Perpetual inventory systems in the past were not widely used, as it was difficult to record and process large amounts of data quickly and accurately.

 In recent years, however, the technology capability has increased and has improved business and accounting practices, inventory tracking systems can now be managed through the use of computers and scanners, perpetual inventory tracking has become less burdensome.